 The Entrepreneur Is Looking For A More Lavish Business Premises

-Of course looking to rent an office can be a sensible move when you outgrow your bedroom or living room, however, you need to think carefully about upgrading before you go and do it.
+Of course looking to can be a sensible move when you outgrow your bedroom or living room, however, you need to think carefully about upgrading before you go and do it.
 A bigger, better office premises will cost you more money to keep and maintain, and you might not be ready for it yet.

 The Entrepreneur Is Hiring New Employees Too Quickly

 An entrepreneur who is experiencing a false start might just begin to hire new employees really quickly.
 Once there are more employees than there is a demand for work, problems are going to start.